-How Focusing on Emotional Health in Schools through SEL is Impacting Students
+How Focusing on Emotional Health in Schools Through SEL Is Impacting Students

-By implementing social-emotional learning in the school, you will realize that the time dedicated to fostering emotional intelligence and successful conflict resolution is well spent.
 In addition, mindfulness practices—a staple of social-emotional learning—can reduce reactive stress responses in kids.
 A study by Rowan University examined various breathing techniques as a way to calm students with emotional and behavioral difficulties.
 The study indicated that mindfulness exercises are likely to have a noticeable positive effect on reducing aggression and reactive behavior.